 - Much needed equipment is provided to the Family Medicine residency programs in Haiti such as AED machines, blood pressure cuffs, glucometers, etc.

 - Companies have the opportunity to get involved through product support and participation.

-If you would like to be part of this rewarding work in Haiti, but do not feel like you can commit the time to be part of the delegation, please consider making a donation.
-Please know that through your donation you are making a difference helping those in need, at home and around the world.
+If you would like to be part of this rewarding work in Haiti, but do not feel like you can commit the time to be part of the Delegation, please consider making a donation.
+Please know that through your donation you are making a difference in the lives of those in need, at home and around the world.

 WHY DONATE TO THE AAFP FOUNDATION?

 Supporting your Foundation means you believe in the power of family medicine and in the importance of helping others.

 "Your support of the AAFP Foundation has a tremendous effect…the Foundation funds Academy programs such as Tar Wars that directly impact kids and the public health.”